nrose171/Snake/README.md

 I realize that LinkedLists are not the best structures for these sorts of things, but this is just what made the most sense to me.
 I will also work on fixing any bugs eventually.

+# Required Components
+Need to have ncurses library installed and g++ version 5.4 or higher.

 # To Run
 This project was built to run straight off linux terminal.
-Required components include g++ version 5.4 or higher, and ncurses library.
 Use the make file to run, and ./main to start.

 #